nishu91020/Showcase/README.md

 # Showcase
-This repository contains my portfolio website built for the Intra-college event Showcase organized by the OSS club of AIT.
+This repository contains my portfolio website built for Showcase organized by the OSS club of AIT.